-- Failure to maintain contracted payment schedule. - Failure to maintain minimum academic requirements (see "Grading System"). - Non-adherence to any student responsibilities.
+- Failure to maintain contracted payment schedule. - Failure to maintain minimum academic requirements (see "Grading System"). - Non-adherence to any student responsibilities. - Failure to conduct oneself in a professional and/or ethical manner in any institutional or public venue.

 Students will be notified in writing of any changes made at the Institution.